Actuarial assumptions and methods

 The educational note from the Canadian Institute of Actuaries concerning the determination of best estimate discount rates shows the reasonable risk premium for the different categories of a pension plan's assets.

 Retraite Québec expects actuaries to respect the educational note when determining the best estimate for the rate of return on investments.

 According to the Canadian Institute of Actuaries' Standards of Practice , for valuations on a going concern basis, actuaries must choose best-estimate assumptions that have been modified to include margins for adverse deviations to the extent required by legislation or by the terms of an appropriate engagement.

 The Standards of Practice define a best-estimate assumption as an unbiased assumption.
 It must not be conservative or non-conservative.
 In cases where a stochastic model is used to determine the best estimate of the expected rate of return, Retraite Québec considers the median of the distribution of returns on investments to be the best estimate.

 In addition, Retraite Québec expects actuarial valuations to include a margin for adverse deviations when the interest rate assumption on a going concern basis is established for a pension plan or the component of a plan where

-- the following 2 conditions are met:
+- or the following 2 conditions are met:

-- a stabilization provision is established
+- a stabilization provision is established.

 - the interest rate assumption stems from an investment policy in which the target distribution of investments in variable-income securities is higher than the one used to establish the stabilization provision.